josephsnyder/doc-test/Documentation/SetupTestingEnvironment.rst

    :align: center
    :alt:  Generator selection.

-Following generator selection, the interface will produce a highlighted display such as :alt:  for Linux:
+Following generator selection, the interface will produce a highlighted display such as for Linux:

 .. figure:: http://code.osehra.org/content/named/SHA1/7433a9bf-cmakeGUILinuxPostConfig.png
    :align: center
    :alt:  Linux interface after generator selection is complete.

-and :alt:  for Windows.
+and for Windows:

 .. figure:: http://code.osehra.org/content/named/SHA1/f943a02c-cmakeGUIWinPostConfig.png
    :align: center
    :alt:  Windows interface after generator selection is complete.

 The entries in the window are the variables which can be set to control the testing process.
 Most of the values should be set correctly by the automated configuration process, but the scripting environment and the location of the VistA source code may need to be set appropriately.
-To aid in the configuring, most variables have a mouse-over tip which explains in greater detail what the variable should contain.NOTE: The "Found" messages for each of the programs will only be displayed on the initial configuration of the system.
+To aid in the configuring, most variables have a mouse-over tip which explains in greater detail what the variable should contain.
+NOTE: The "Found" messages for each of the programs will only be displayed on the initial configuration of the system.
 To see the variables at a later date, follow the instructions at the bottom of this page.

 The variables found after the first configure are very straight forward.